 Note: Please talk to an advisor to ensure you have met all college enrollment requirements AND course prerequisites.

 *Prerequisite: If your CPT scores require that you take either ENC 0025 (Developmental Writing II) or EAP 1695 (Advanced English as a Second Language II) you must complete them before you can register for this class.

 **Prerequisite: If your CPT scores require that you take either ENC 0025 (Developmental Writing II) or EAP 1695 (Advanced English as a Second Language II) you must complete them before you can register for this class..

 Lead faculty contacts

-After you submit the application online, we will review your application and e-mail you with details of scheduling your interview with the Italy trip lead faculty, Tim Wolter, 727-341-4206.
+After you submit the application online, we will review your application and e-mail you with details of scheduling your interview with the Italy program lead faculty, Tim Wolter, 727-341-4206.